128technology/docs/docs/config_multicast.md

 ### Multicast Configuration

 :::note
-BGP over SVR is a prerequisite for Multicast over SVR.
+In order to support Multicast over SVR, the BGP over SVR configuration is used in conjunction with the PIM configuration to generate auto-provisioned services and service-paths.
+BGP over SVR must be provisioned to support the Multicast feature.
+See [BGP over SVR](config_bgp.md#bgp-over-svr-bgposvr) for configuration details.
 :::

-The following components are necessary to configure multicast on the SSR.
+The following are the components necessary to configure multicast over SVR on the SSR.
 Configuration for each of the components is provided below, and a full example configuration is provided at the end of this process.

 - Routing Interface: Specify the BGP over SVR interface
 - BGP over SVR: See [BGP over SVR](config_bgp.md#bgp-over-svr-bgposvr) for configuration details.
 - Routing protocol such as IGMPv2/v3
 - PIM
 - RP
-- Tenant: defined as multicast.
+- Tenant: Defined as multicast.
 For additional info about Tenants, see [Tenants](config_tenants.md)
 - Service: Services are created for the multicast traffic, and defined for the Group address.
-- Access Policy: Allows receivers on the outgoing interfaces
+- Access Policy: Configures the tenants that are allowed to be receivers for the Multicast Service.
-- Multicast sender policy: Allows the sources to send for the Multicast Group (clarify this)
+- Multicast Sender Policy: Configures the tenants that are allowed for the Multicast service.

 ### Configuration Process